Macishh/agile-software-project/Individual_reflections/Week5/IR_Daniel_W5.md

-# Individual reflection: Theodor Khademi, week 5
+# Individual reflection: Daniel Karlkvist, week 5

 ## What do I want to learn or understand better?